pgxn/docker-pgxn-tools/README.md

 TAP output is suitable for harvesting, analysis, and reporting by [`pg_prove`] or other [TAP] tools.

+Note that these are not the same as [PostgreSQL TAP] tests, though they are also supported by the inclusion of IPC::Run in this image.

 ### Installed Packages

 The image includes these packages; pass additional packages to